 Whether you are moving or not, the need to evaluate your space periodically is vital.
-The process is pretty straight forward; the signs are gathered by using all of your senses including how you feel.
+The process is pretty straightforward; the signs are gathered using all of your senses, including how you feel.
 Just be still and imagine that you are a stranger entering this office for the first time.
 Does the room say that you care?
 Does it match how you want your client to feel when they are with you?
 Do you feel passionate and purposeful?

-My clients have responded as I had hoped, expressing how much they love the new space; remarking on the overall feel and helping me with individual choices.
-I’m loving this next phase of my practice and I am confident that my clients will too.
-It was an involved process for me and my clients but it was time well spent.
+My clients have responded as I had hoped, expressing how much they love the new space, remarking on the overall feel, and helping me with individual choices.
+I love this next phase of my practice, and I am confident that my clients will too.
+It was an involved process for my clients and me, but it was time well spent.